omni/tokenbridge/deployment/README.md

 ## Configuration

-Please see the [bridge-nodejs README](bridge-nodejs/README.md) for configuration and execution details.
+Please see the [Oracle](../oracle/README.md) for configuration and execution details.

 ## Bridge service commands